intershop/intershop-pwa/docs/guides/migrations.md

 Please adapt the `useFactory()` function to return all imported local translation files depending on the `lang` parameter.

 With Angular 15 class-based route guards are deprecated in favor of functional guards.
-That's why we removed the guard classes and replace them by functions.
+Thus, we removed the guard classes and replaced them by functions.
-For the `canActivate/canChildActivate` methods only change to class name into the function name by lowercasing the first letter, e.g.
+For the `canActivate/canChildActivate` methods only change the class name into the function name by lowercasing the first letter, e.g.,

 ```typescript
 {